muhammadmir/muhammadmir.github.io/Schedule/README.md

 Along with some additional tweaks, I refined the way to view course properties so it is more useful.

 ### Data Analysis
-While Registrar does not make certain information public like how many students does an instructor have for a given semester, or the number of courses with a certain attribute, this data is all publicly available because the calander is publicly available.
+While Registrar does not make certain information public like how many students does an instructor have for a given semester, or the number of courses with a certain attribute, this data is all publicly available because the Calendar is publicly available.
 The information is there, but it is not represented in a friendly manner.

 Because my initial goal of the project, parsing the data neatly and effectively was a pre-requisite.
 By doing this, I elminated the need of someone developing a parser for this.
-They can instead just vist the live version of this project and download the data for the calander(s) they want and easily perform analyses.
+They can instead just vist the live version of this project and download the data for the Calendar(s) they want and easily perform analyses.

 ---